 - Premises Liability Issues

 - Work Injury

 If a personal injury occurs because of another person’s negligence, that person can be held liable in civil court for damages resulting from their negligent actions.
 A person can be considered negligent if they act in a way that is deemed to be inappropriate or lacking reasonable precautions.
 For example, if a person is speeding while driving a car and fails to stop for a stop sign and collides with another vehicle, their negligent actions (speeding, running a stop sign) can make them liable—or legally responsible—for damages to the other vehicle and injuries to the people inside of it.

-If you need a personal injury lawyer in Hamilton, the attorneys at the Law Offices of Greg Prosmushkin, P.C. can assist you with filing a claim in civil court.
+If you need a Personal Injury Lawyer in Hamilton, the attorneys at The Law Offices of Greg Prosmushkin, P.C. can assist you with filing a claim in civil court.
 We are committed to helping injury victims get justice.
 We can be your courtroom advocates in pursuit of the recovery of damages.
-Damages are calculated during legal proceedings based on factors such as extent of injury, injury severity, lost wages resulting from being too injured to work, and medical care costs related to the injury.
+Damages are calculated during legal proceedings based on factors such as the extent of the injury, injury severity, lost wages resulting from being too injured to work, and medical care costs related to the injury.
 These damages are then given a dollar amount which can then be paid out to you in the form of cash compensation.
-Call today for your free consultation.
+Call Today for your free consultation.